"Hot-shot" Lorimer holds the all-time goal-scoring record for

 David Lorimer says: I have no idea if i am related to him.
 My

-family but as he is no longer with us I cannot find anything out
+big family but as he is no longer with us I cannot find anything

-computer college in Sweet St, (which is same road as the
+a computer college in Sweet St, (which is same road as the

 commercial pub) Peter personally barred me and my friends out for

 underage drinking but up until that point we had no idea that it

 cousins.
 My mum knows a lot about him (Peter)So he is our second

 Gillian Price.
 Peter was always my hero then, now that has

 John S says: it was interesting to see Peter on ITV news this